yokolet/new-note/algo/arrays/2022-09-10-number-of-islands.md

 - Matrix
 date: 2022-09-10 14:57 +0900
 ---
-## Introduction
-This is a matrix search problem.
-Possible movements are four: up, right, down, and left.
-To get the answer, we should look at an area of `1`s.
-Given that, Depth-First or Breadth-First search are the typical algorithm to solve the problem.
-This type of problem can have one more way: union-find.
-The solution here has DFS and union-find.

 ## Problem Description
 > Given an `m x n` 2D binary grid `grid` which represents a map of '1's (land) and '0's (water),